How to Develop Leaders in Your Small Group

 Overcoming our own barriers as leaders

 In order to fulfill God’s calling, we need to be serious about developing believers and preparing them to disciple, teach, and lead others.
-This series focuses on three key areas in developing others in a small group setting: 1.
-Overcoming an unhealthy reliance on ourselves 2.
-Seeing and calling out potential in others 3.
-Creating open and honest dialogue.
+This series focuses on two key areas in developing others in a small group setting: 1.
+Overcoming an unhealthy reliance on ourselves and 2.
+Seeing and calling out potential in others.

 Healthy things grow.
 This is true in the physical world and true in the spiritual world.
 It is true of individuals and true of organizations, ministries, and churches.
 In fact, we know from Scripture that God designed the church to grow (Acts 2:46-47 and I Corinthians 3:5-7).